NOAA-ORR-ERD/WebGnomeClient/doc/location_files/cascobay_examples.rst

 ----------

 Forecasts of environmental parameters are inherently uncertain.
-For example, wind and weather forecasts can be “off” in the speed, direction, or timing of the winds.
-GNOME supports a “Minimum Regret” solution in addition to the “Best Guess” solution that you have been running.
-The “Minimum Regret” solution takes into account our uncertainty in wind, horizontal mixing, and currents.
-Now you will add the “Minimum Regret” solution to see where else the spill might go.
+For example, wind and weather forecasts can be "off" in the speed, direction, or timing of the winds.
+GNOME supports a "Minimum Regret" solution in addition to the "Best Guess" solution that you have been running.
+The "Minimum Regret" solution takes into account our uncertainty in wind, horizontal mixing, and currents.
+Now you will add the "Minimum Regret" solution to see where else the spill might go.

 Rerun the flood tide spill from Example 1 (0545 on February 9, 2001),
-but first make these changes: (1) change the wind to 8 knots from the south; and (2) include the “Minimum Regret” solution.
+but first make these changes: (1) change the wind to 8 knots from the south; and (2) include the "Minimum Regret" solution.

-Briefly discuss the difference between the “Best Guess” (black) and “Minimum Regret” (red) trajectories.
+Briefly discuss the difference between the "Best Guess" (black) and "Minimum Regret" (red) trajectories.
 Why do you think this type of information would be useful?

-    **Hint:** To include the Minimum Regret (Uncertainty) solution, click the “Include Minimum Regret” box under **Model Settings** in the Summary List.
+    **Hint:** To include the Minimum Regret (Uncertainty) solution, click the "Include Minimum Regret" box under **Model Settings** in the Summary List.

-    **Answer:** Although our “Best Guess” solution shows very little, if any, oil impact on Long Island or in Portland Harbor at the mouth of the Fore River, the “Minimum Regret” solution shows that there could be oil contact in these areas.
+    **Answer:** Although our "Best Guess" solution shows very little, if any, oil impact on Long Island or in Portland Harbor at the mouth of the Fore River, the "Minimum Regret" solution shows that there could be oil contact in these areas.
 Responders use the "minimum regret" trajectory to make decisions about how they will allocate response resources.
 Sometimes a highly valued environmental resource (e.g. an